koreo-dev/koreo.dev/docs/resource-function.md

       message: User disabled the ResourceFunction
 ```

-### Static and Interim Values
+## Static and Interim Values

-[`locals`](#spec) is useful for defining constant values (primitive types,
+Like ValueFunctions, [`locals`](#spec) is useful for defining constant values
-lists, or objects).
-Locals also allow expressions to be named, which can
+(primitive types, lists, or objects).
+Locals also allow expressions to be
-improve readability of the return value expression and help with maintenance of
+named, which can improve readability of the return value expression and help
-a Function.
+with maintenance of a Function.

 ```yaml {7-12}
 apiVersion: koreo.dev/v1beta1